trying to find a location...no cell service. truck overheating. weirdly placed branch.

 If you're a scientist and find a mummy in a cave...would your first thought be I need to find some boards and rope and haul this thing out of here? (mine would be photographing the location and contacting experts....but this dude was a scientist of sorts, so I guess he knew best, eh?)

-so, they haul it out, put it in the back of truck, and store it in a shed across two trunks draped in a protective layer of blankets. they then stand over the mummy and talk about their fantastic scientific find and hypothesize about how the mummy was created, what was the funky smoke and fumes that they let out of the cave, etc. and now the mummy is moving.
+and store it in a shed across two trunks draped in a protective layer of blankets. they then stand over the mummy and talk about their fantastic scientific find and hypothesize about how the mummy was created, what was the funky smoke and fumes that they let out of the cave, etc. and now the mummy is moving.
 Well, now, just Norman saw it, and you have to understand, he watches a lot of television.

 they get back in the house, and one of our brave students needs a bottle of pop.
 The country store is open till 9 and it's only a 10 minute walk on that well-worn path through the orange grove. (oh, boy....)